Anti-terrorism, Crime and Security Act 2001

-The Anti-terrorism, Crime and Security Act 2001 is a British Act of Parliament, formally introduced into Parliament on 19 November 2001, two months after the terrorist attacks in the United States on 11 September.
-It received royal assent and came into force on 14 December 2001.
+The Anti-terrorism, Crime and Security Act 2001 (c.
+24) is an act of the Parliament of the United Kingdom, formally introduced on 19 November 2001, two months after the terrorist attacks in the United States on 11 September.
+The act received royal assent and came into force on 14 December 2001.
 Many of its measures are not specifically related to terrorism, and a Parliamentary committee was critical of the swift timetable for such a long bill including non-emergency measures.

-The Act was widely criticized, with one commentator describing it as "the most draconian legislation Parliament has passed in peacetime in over a century".
+The act was widely criticized, with one commentator describing it as "the most draconian legislation Parliament has passed in peacetime in over a century".
 On 16 December 2004, the Law Lords ruled that Section 23 was incompatible with the European Convention on Human Rights, but under the terms of the Human Rights Act 1998 it remained in force.
 It has since been replaced by the Prevention of Terrorism Act 2005.

 Part 1 (Terrorist property)

 Sections 1–3, along with schedules 1 and 100, applied to the finances of suspected terrorists and terrorist organizations.
-They rewrote parts of the Terrorism Act 2000 relating to seizure of suspected terrorist assets.
+Parliament rewrote parts of the Terrorism Act 2000 relating to seizure of suspected terrorist assets.